Peony Park: Additional structures

 Originally, there was an open area to the west of Royal Grove with a softball diamond and picnic and recreation grounds.
 There were also bathhouses, service buildings and refreshment stands throughout.

 Peony Park Today

 The park was put up for sale in 1993 due to dwindling revenue and high operational costs.
 Many attempts to save the park and keep it open failed.
-The park had too short a season and too small a population base to make a profit.
+The financial reasons given were the park had too short a season and too small a population base to make a profit, despite being open for 70 years.
 A commercial land developer bought the land with plans to develop it into a shopping center.
 The park officially closed after the 1994 summer season.

-Today, Peony Park is a mixed use development with free standing restaurants, a bank,grocery store and a apartment complex.
+Today, Peony Park is a mixed use development with free standing restaurants, a bank, grocery store and an apartment complex.
 The only remaining structure from the original park still standing today is the Keno parlor and a short section of the original fence surrounding the park, left by the property owners as a tribute.